 Our departmental policy regarding reading or research courses:

-- Students can take up to one Y or two H reading/research courses during their studies in our program, including previous MA reading/research courses.
+- PhD students can take up to one Y or two H reading/research courses during their studies in our program.
+MA students may take one H reading/research course.

 To request a reading/research course you must:

 - Write a proposal for such a course.

 - Find an instructor who is willing to take you on as a student for such a course on the basis of your proposal.

 - Submit your proposal (after revisions by your instructor) along with the filled out Request for Reading and/or Research Course form and a tentative reading list.
 Make sure, that you and the instructor agree on the number, deadlines and grade value of the course assignments.
 Make sure that you provide information about the frequency of meetings with your instructor (i.e. bi-weekly 2 hours, weekly 1 hour, monthly four hours).